alexandermendes/react-duplicate-resource-monitor/README.md

 This package logs a warning when one of the following happens:

-- A dupliate resource is loaded (e.g. as the result of React re-renders).
+- A dupliate resource is loaded (e.g. as the result of React re-renders)
 - The TTFB is above a defined limit

 ## Installation